buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :param command: :py:class:`~buildbot.process.remotecommand.RemoteCommand` instance
         :returns: Deferred

-        This method connects the given command to the step's buildslave and runs it, returning the Deferred from :meth:`~buildbot.process.remotecommand.RemoteCommand.run`.
+        This method connects the given command to the step's worker and runs it, returning the Deferred from :meth:`~buildbot.process.remotecommand.RemoteCommand.run`.

     The :class:`BuildStep` class provides methods to add log data to the step.
     Subclasses provide a great deal of user-configurable functionality on top of these methods.